-This setting can only be configured when FortiClient is in standalone mode.
+You can only configure this setting when FortiClient is in standalone mode.

 You can prevent unauthorized changes to the FortiClient configuration by locking the configuration.
-When the configuration is locked, configuration changes are restricted and FortiClient cannot be shut down or uninstalled.
+When you lock the configuration, FortiClient restricts configuration changes and cannot be shut down or uninstalled.